Knowledge base

 Learn more

-This guide explains the operation of user rights on kDrive and how you can change these access permissions.
+This guide explains how user permissions work on kDrive and how you can modify these access permissions.

 When adding a user to kDrive, two levels of permissions are available:

-- Administrator offers users the same rights as the owner of the kDrive:
+- Administrator grants users the same rights as the kDrive owner:

-- sharing, statistics, activity reports, restore and delete folders, etc. and access files and folders
+- sharing, statistics, activity reports, folder restoration and deletion, external data import, etc. and access to files and folders

 - access to shared files and folders, personal directory and file creation/sharing